dice-group/dice-template-library/README.md

 Additional range algorithms (e.g. `unique_view`) and adaptors (e.g., a pipeable `all_of`)
 that are missing from the standard library.

+### `iter_to_range`
+Eliminate the boilerplate required to write C++ iterators and ranges.
+To get a fully functional range, the only thing that is required is implementing a minimal, rust-style iterator interface.

 ### Further Examples